react4j/react4j/README.md

 The project also aims to also develop guards that stop you from using the toolkit incorrectly with no performance cost in production builds.

+Arez is under heavy development and sometimes the documentation does not keep up to date.
+However the goal of the toolkit is to be easy to use and this includes clear and concise documentation.
+If something is unclear please [report it as a bug](https://github.com/realityforge/react4j/issues) because it *is* a bug.
+If a new user has a bad time then then we need to fix the problem.

 For more information about React4j, please see the [Website](http://realityforge.org/react4j/).
+For the source code and project support please visit the [GitHub project](https://github.com/realityforge/react4j).

 # Credit